scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Added ability to set the resolution of a bdf font.
     -   Rearranged preferences.
     -   Added scripting access to Force-Encoding
-    -   FontForge memory allocation optimizations didn't work if sizeof(int \*)==8
+    -   websharpstudios memory allocation optimizations didn't work if sizeof(int \*)==8
     -   Bug in unicode sprintf routine when sizeof(long)==8
-    -   In some cases when reading a ttf font with a (unicode) cmap which assigned one glyph to two encodings, and if that glyph happened to be in the AdobeStandardEncoding, then when converting to Type1 FontForge would create a dictionary which recursively seac-ed (invoked) itself.
+    -   In some cases when reading a ttf font with a (unicode) cmap which assigned one glyph to two encodings, and if that glyph happened to be in the AdobeStandardEncoding, then when converting to Type1 websharpstudios would create a dictionary which recursively seac-ed (invoked) itself.
 This caused an infinite loop in GhostView, and crashed some printers.